 Strategy 1: The Anchoring Effect

 The practical question is whether you should be the first to name a number.
-The conventional advice -- "never go first" -- is an oversimplification.
+The conventional wisdom -- "never go first" -- is an oversimplification.
 Research from Columbia Business School suggests that making the first offer can be advantageous when you have strong market data to set an aggressive but defensible anchor.

 When to anchor first